ajstocchetti/turingGroupAssessment/README.md

 By default, the app will run on port 3000.
 You can modify this by setting the environment variable `PORT` or by adding `PORT` to the `.env` file.

 To access the app, point your browser to [http://localhost:3000](http://localhost:3000).
 If you modified the port when starting the app, you will need to use that port number.

+## Thoughts
+This app uses a React/Express/Mongo stack.
+I always try to use the right tool for the job, while keeping apps as light as possible.
+In this app, I am frustrated with how bloated things got.
+In the end I had 56 mb worth of node modules for a 1.7 mb app.
+It's not a bad thing, but it's not a good thing either.
+* React: React was definitely overkill.
+If this app was only ever going to display 3 days of weather, something lighter (like jQuery or Angular) would have worked.
+But I like React, so I went with it.
+The down side is that it required pulling in webpack and babel, and my use of React ended up adding 7 node modules to the package.
+* Express: I'm happy with Express, it works great for both large and small servers.
+* Mongo: I have mixed feelings about the use of MongoDB in this app.
+On one hand, as far as databases go, MongoDB works well because of its support for unstructured data.
+Trying to force the Weather Underground response into a SQL table would have been a huge pain.
+In an early iteration, I had an in-memory database that I liked, but I figured persisting to the disk was something that was important.
+The in-memory storage can found [here](https://github.com/ajstocchetti/turingGroupAssessment/blob/37ca7240da5f26223de61ad56512403209afe745/db.js)